 It will be fun to see how it goes... reading music notes for beginners is a long process, in any case, and I'm hoping this encourages the learning of more songs, more quickly, rather than a reliance on the little letters inside the note-heads.
 Maybe it will end up being like guitar tablature - the kids fight every step of the way against reading standard notation!
 But I don't think so.

-On the two initial songs, Mary Had a Little Lamb and All the Pretty Little Horses, I just went ahead and put AlphaNotes - piano music with letters - in every measure, but that was because I'm just getting to know this software.
+On the first two songs I made in this collection, Mary Had a Little Lamb and All the Pretty Little Horses, I just went ahead and put AlphaNotes - piano music with letters - in every measure, but that was because I was just getting to know this software.
 I think what I'm actually headed toward is just supplying the names of the first note of each hand, or perhaps the first measure.

-I'll be listing new additions to the "AlphaNote Repertoire" here on this page, which can be found in "Music Education Tools" under "Piano Teaching Tools".
+I'll be listing new additions to the "AlphaNote Repertoire" here on this page.

 Please note that all comments are moderated, and will not appear until I have approved them.
 Also, IF YOU ARE ASKING FOR MUSIC THAT IS NOT IN THE PUBLIC DOMAIN, YOUR REQUEST WILL BE IGNORED.
 That's pretty much any music written in the last 75 years...